-People are usually a lot less shocked by a speaker goofing up than the speaker is about having goofed up.
+People are usually a lot less shocked by a speaker goofing up than the speaker is about having done it.
 Therefore, if you then carry on after the goof; people are actually relieved for you, and even more relieved that you are up there instead of them.

 SECOND: Use a physical gesture to acknowledge the goof

-It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insulted someone.
-A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you need to do before continuing on with your message.
+It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insult someone or use inappropriate language.
+A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you may need to do before continuing on with your message.

 THIRD: If possible, incorporate the goof into your speech

 If you can actually come up with some way, particularly a humorous way, to include the goof in your remarks; for example, if you can relate it to some point you wish to make, your speech will become much more memorable than it would have been otherwise.

 The four unadvertised bonuses of public speaking goofs, if you can learn to handle them well, are that:

 (1) Knowing you don’t have to do it perfectly to do it well, you can feel much more comfortable giving speeches;

 (2) People will tend to pay better attention after you have goofed;

 (3) You will more effectively impress your audience with your expertise and knowledge of the subject (not to mention your unflappable demeanor); and

 (4) You will become much more relatable to your audience as a person, and thus more likely to accomplish the goals you set for yourself in giving the speech in the first place.